Anthropology FSP AucklandAuckland, New Zealand

 Two courses in Anthropology, one of which must be in Cultural Anthropology.

-In January, Dartmouth students live at Whittaker Hall, a University of Auckland dormitory and dining complex about a ten minute walk from the center of campus and the city center.
-In February, students live in home stays with New Zealand families across the greater Auckland area and commute in to campus on public transportation.
+In the Anthropology program, students initially live on campus and move to homestays in Auckland.
+The on campus student accommodation is a short walk from the center of campus and the city center.
+During the homestay component, students live with families across the greater Auckland area and commute to campus on public transportation.

 For more information, please see the department website.